 In 2001, in the final year of her Doctorate, she set up Clio Publishing Ltd, an imprint helping non-fiction authors and researchers to self-publish in the arts and humanities, and which she ran for 13 years.
 On one multi-book project she copy-edited and proofread close to 3 million words.

 She has written copy for advertising campaigns, “blurb” for books, content for websites and social media, blogs, press releases, features, flyers, advance book information flyers, editorials and long reads.
 She has undertaken research for advertising pitches and business growth.

-Past and current clients include Barrett Howe plc, Glace Rare Iceberg Water, National Justice Museum, Nottingham, SENSE, Winchester School of Art, Lord Rothschild (Windmill Hill Archives, Waddesdon Manor), AJEX, British Sociological Association, Exbury Gardens, Darren Northeast PR, University of Hawaii, Bosworth Battlefields Survey funded by Leicestershire County Council and the Heritage Lottery, and numerous non-fiction authors in the UK and overseas.
+Past clients include Barrett Howe plc, Glace Rare Iceberg Water, National Justice Museum, Nottingham, SENSE, Winchester School of Art, Lord Rothschild (Windmill Hill Archives, Waddesdon Manor), AJEX, British Sociological Association, Exbury Gardens, Darren Northeast PR, University of Hawaii, Bosworth Battlefields Survey funded by Leicestershire County Council and the Heritage Lottery, and numerous non-fiction authors in the UK and overseas.

 In 2017 she co-founded the Westbourne Book Binge in Bournemouth, Dorset launching its first festival in April 2018.

 But it’s not all work and no play.
 Susan enjoys reading (hardly surprising) especially history, biography, art history, and crime fiction.
 She’s an avid reader of Private Eye, loves browsing in secondhand bookshops, watching crime drama on television, visiting art galleries and quirky museums, rummaging in archives, and listening to BBC Radio 4 and 4Extra.
 She tweets personal stuff @The_OldLemon and less personal stuff @SusanBurntToast